How Do I Know What's In CBD?

 Currently, there are guidelines from the FDA/USDA regarding only THC potency in the original plant or product.
-This is because “industrial hemp” or hemp products specifically tests at 0.3% or below THC (or potential THC) by dry weight upon or around harvest or manufacture.
+This is because “industrial hemp” or CBD products specifically tests at 0.3% or below THC (or potential THC) by dry weight upon or around harvest or manufacture.
 A test showing THC levels above 0.3% is deemed a controlled substance by the DEA.
 It is important to note that testing levels and parameters for hemp biomass and other concentrates occurring from the extraction of cannabinoids are set at the state level.
 This has been done for a few reasons.

-One, hemp-derived products and the many forms they take in the market are not recognized by the FDA to be “able to treat any disease or condition”.
-Two, Cannabis s. has a troubled and restricted past with the Federal Government and it’s governing bodies, meaning approval of cannabinoid products is minimal (only a few have been approved for very specific conditions and in very specific forms), and cannabinoid-containing products (hemp and marijuana-derived) are plentiful.
+One, hemp-derived CBD products and the many forms they take in the market are not recognized by the FDA to be “able to treat any disease or condition”.
+Two, Cannabis s. has a troubled and restricted past with the Federal Government and its governing bodies, meaning approval of cannabinoid products is minimal (only a few have been approved for very specific conditions and in very specific forms), and cannabinoid-containing products (hemp and marijuana-derived) are plentiful.

-Aside from that, testing for product registrations in the state they are manufactured within generally contain very safe levels for the different aspects mentioned above (heavy metals, pesticides, etc.).
+Aside from that, testing for product registrations in the state they are manufactured within generally contains very safe levels for the different aspects mentioned above (heavy metals, pesticides, etc.).
 Hemp is a hyper-accumulator, meaning it gathers anything in the soil around its roots and collects it.
 If proper soil testing or pesticide usage isn’t maintained before and during growth, heavy metals and harmful compounds can be compounded in the plant.
 The same goes for proper curing (drying after harvest to prevent microbial growth) and storage of the plant after harvest.
 These are all aspects that either the hemp plant itself or the extraction process will compound before being passed on to the consumer.

 If proper conditions per the state aren’t met for all applicable concerns, the plant won’t be allowed to be put on the market.
 Now, with that being said, let’s get down to the nitty-gritty: how to read a COA.